Stuycs-K/finalprojectapcs-4-xiao-han-wong-eunice/PROTOTYPE.md

   - and so on... otherwise, the object can be dropped/picked up
 ~- xTime variable denotes specific times required for actions to transform the state of food (ex. chopTime, cookTime, bakeTime... etc.)  ~
 ~- Possible modifications: an additional class may be added to represent components of dishes that need to be combined beforehand (ex. mixing together batter) and then processed (cooked)~
+-

 ### Algorithms
 ~How do bots perform actions? (maybe a queue of actions?)~
 Two bots will work together on the same order unless an emergency occurs (ex. food is burning).
 A set queue of tasks will be assigned to each recipe for the bots to follow.
-When a bot is teaming with a person, the bot will work on a separate order and mainly help with prep
+When a bot is teaming with a person, ~the bot will work on a separate order and mainly help with prep~ both the player and bot will have their own orders and prepare dishes on their own.

 ### How things fit together
 #### Animation and Processing